vamshiamruthapu/coverage/core-java-modules/core-java-sonarqube/SonarQubeAndMaven.md

 Moving back to your Sonar Dashboard, you'll see the analysis report.
 ![Capture d’écran 2023-12-22 à 20.07.28.png](https://ucarecdn.com/295e3f0d-cede-483d-b77c-1f5e1315f578/).

 This screen gives you an overview of the quality of your code.
-The metrics are grouped into several categories: Reliability, Security, Security review, Coverage, Maintainability, and Duplications.
+The metrics are grouped into several categories: **Reliability, Security, Security review, Coverage, Maintainability, and Duplications**.
 In the next article, we'll take a look at each of these categories and see how to correct some of the vulnerabilities.

 # Conclusion
-In this article, we look at integrating SonarQube into a Maven project to perform static code analysis.
+In this article, we look at integrating **SonarQube** into a **Maven** project to perform **static code analysis**.
 If you would like to use the SonarQube tool in more depth, please consult the [official documentation](https://docs.sonarsource.com/sonarqube/latest/).

 In a future article, we'll look at how to automatically launch a Sonar analysis from a continuous integration pipeline, using a tool like Jenkins.